fedimint/fedimint/docs/architecture.md

 * `modules/fedimint-mint` - a blinded mint that issues e-cash
 * `modules/fedimint-ln` - a Lightning payment service

-* `fedimint-core` - common code used by both client and server.
-Can't be in `fedimint-api` because it depends on modules
+* `fedimint-core` - common code used by both client and server

 The [user client](#User-Client):
 * `client/client-lib` - provides a library for sending transactions to the federation